 Arrange a trip to a local library before the end of school, or invite a librarian to visit the class and bring information about summer programs.

 2. Collect Books

 Offer used books for students to take with them over break to encourage reading in the summer months.

-How Can Parents Prepare for the Next School Year?
+How Can Students Prepare for the Next School Year?

-There are several things parents can do to make sure their child doesn’t suffer from summer learning loss and is well prepared for the next school year:
+There are several things caregivers can do to make sure their child doesn’t suffer from summer learning loss and is well prepared for the next school year:

 4. Encourage Creative Writing

 To make writing fun, have your children write about activities they enjoy.
 Encourage writing in any format—they can write about their favorite part of a family vacation, or what it felt like after their team won a Little League game.
 If they’re reluctant, ask them to start with writing the grocery list or a letter to a family member.
 If your child is a reader, combine the two with a book review.
 Don’t forget to ask them to cite examples of why they liked or disliked the book!

 Encourage your child to read throughout the summer, even if it’s only one or two books.
 Time at the beach or riding in the car can be spent engaged in reading.
 If they are reluctant, read a book with them.
 This will allow them to see you reading, and will give you the chance to hear them read.
 Discuss the book, the characters, and your thoughts or reaction to increase comprehension.